Pancakes made healthy with whole wheat flour, cottage cheese & the sweetener of your choice! Fluffy & delicious – impressive!Jump to Recipe

 Success!
 The pancake lovers were in love ♥

-No one guessed that cottage cheese was one of the main ingredients.
-Although you may see traces of cottage cheese in the pancakes – you’ll taste no curds – they seem to magically melt into the pancake : )
+Although you may see traces of cottage cheese in the pancakes – you’ll taste no curds.
+They seem to magically melt into the pancake : )

-Oh, and no one would guess that there was no all-purpose flour nor any sugar.
+Oh, and no one guesses that there is no all-purpose flour nor any sugar.

 If you have no dietary restrictions than go ahead and use good old granulated sugar.
 I’d suggest 1 -2 tablespoon depending on taste.